-- 1) Cut out the four triangles on the dashed lines. - 2) Fold the triangles on the solid lines with the skulls on the outside - 3) Place your Pira e Spyglass cup-side down - 4) Tape the fins to the edges of the cup with skulls at the base - 5) Before you blast off, make a rocket cone with the rocket parts on the next page
+- 1) Cut out the four triangles on the dashed lines. - 2) Fold the triangles on the solid lines with the skulls on the outside.
+Now you have fins. - 3) Place your Pirate Spyglass cup-side down. - 4) Tape the fins to the edges of the cup with skulls at the base. - 5) Before you blast off, make a rocket cone with the rocket parts on the next page.